 - Contingency management is an effective treatment approach providers offer for substance use and mental health issues

 - Contingency management involves offering rewards in exchange for desired behaviors, rather than punishing unwanted behaviors

 - By offering reinforcement, contingency management aims to change the person’s behaviors

 - Contingency management is especially effective for treating alcohol, stimulant, opioid and nicotine addiction

-The Recovery Village Palm Beach offers comprehensive, evidence-based therapies that can challenge long-held beliefs and pave the way to recovery.
+The Recovery Village Palm Beach at Baptist Health offers comprehensive, evidence-based therapies that can challenge long-held beliefs and pave the way to recovery.
 Reach out today to learn more about the treatment and recovery options available.